matplotlib/matplotlib/doc/users/installing.rst

 requirement to use matplotlib, we strongly encourage you to install `ipython <http://ipython.scipy.org/dist>`_, which is an interactive shell for python that is matplotlib aware.
-Once you have ipython, numpy and matplotlib installed, ipython's "pylab" mode you have a matlab-like environment that automatically handles most of the configuration details for you, so you can get up and running quickly::
+Once you have ipython, numpy and matplotlib installed, in ipython's "pylab" mode you have a matlab-like environment that automatically handles most of the configuration details for you, so you can get up and running quickly::